korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 The first variable, email contacts will be assigned a new **HashSet**, constructed by passing the email list to it.
 The phone contacts are the same, a new **Hashset** but constructed using the phone list.
-Most constructors of classes implementing the **Collection** interface, support a constructor that accepts a **Collection**.
+Most constructors of classes implementing the **Collection** interface support a constructor that accepts a **Collection**.
 You can see this lets me very quickly create anew hashSet from a list, with one line of code.